JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 	);
 ```

-Interrupt sources are classified as either LevelSensitive or Latched.
+Interrupt sources are classified as either *LevelSensitive* or *Latched*.
 Level sensitive interrupts request an interrupt whenever the corresponding interrupt request signal is asserted.
 The service routine associated with the interrupt source must remove the cause of the interrupt before the interrupt request is dropped.
 Latched interrupts are requested whenever the corresponding interrupt request signal transitions from the deasserted to the asserted state.

 An interrupt object can only be connected to a single IDT entry.
 If a particular service routine must be connected to the same interrupt on multiple processors, then multiple interrupt objects must be used.
 Multiple interrupt objects can be connected to a single IDT entry.
 They must, however, all have the same interrupt type (i.e., level sensitive or latched).

 Interrupt objects are intended for use by device drivers.

-> Kernel code that utilizes interrupts directly does not connect interrupts using this object.
+> *Kernel code that utilizes interrupts directly does not connect interrupts using this object.
 These interrupts include the interval timer, power failure, machine check, and the two software interrupt levels.
-The code for these interrupts is written in assembler since it is small and system dependent.
+The code for these interrupts is written in assembler since it is small and system dependent.*

 Programming interfaces that support the interrupt object include: